-The Scottish Parliament’s Justice Committee has recently reported that progress following the Domestic Abuse (Scotland) Act 2018 has been too slow*.
-There is still more to be done to strengthen support for victims, increase reporting and break the cycle of offending.
+The Scottish Parliament’s Justice Committee has recently reported that progress following the Domestic Abuse (Scotland) Act 2018 has been too slow.
+Improvements have been made for domestic abuse victims, but there is still work to be done to strengthen support for victims and promote their voice throughout the process.

 Join us to hear expert insights on key issues which are central to improving outcomes for victims, including: